mweel1/usa_high_level/grants/personal-profile/communication/index.md

 AI, or agents will connect to all communication providers, and multi-plex providers to listen for communications that would be a security risk.

 With a warrant other jurisdictions can request communications with a list of provider ids and line ids along with a date range.

+## Current Carriers

+All current carries will all have first mover advantage in the network provisioning as a developer and will release with the product where other providers can use the open standards.